Multi-role combat fighter

 In December 2005, it was announced that the Eurofighter Typhoon has been selected by Saudi Arabia.
 In September 2007, the government of Saudi Arabia signed an agreement with the UK Ministry of Defence for the purchase of 72 aircraft, under a defence cooperation programme called Project Salaam.
-24 aircraft will be tranche 2 Typhoons previously destined for the UK RAF.
+24 aircraft were to be tranche 2 Typhoons previously destined for the RAF.
 The first of these was delivered in June 2009.
-The remaining 48 aircraft will be assembled in Saudi Arabia and delivered from 2011.

 In July 2006, a contract was signed for the software integration of the Lightening targeting pod and Enhanced Paveway II bombs for RAF Typhoons.

 A €9bn contract for tranche 3 production was signed in July 2009 at Eurofighter’s Munich office.
-Under the tranche 3 production, 212 aircraft will be delivered between 2012 and 2017.
 Two export contracts from Austria (in 2003) and Saudi Arabia (in 2007) were already secured.
-The campaigns taken up by the Eurofighter partner companies are under progress in Switzerland, India, Japan, Romania, Greece, Turkey, Bulgaria and Croatia.
+The campaigns taken up by the Eurofighter partner companies were conducted in Switzerland, India, Japan, Romania, Greece, Turkey, Bulgaria and Croatia.